 All inherited resources which people value for reasons beyond mere utility.

-A building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
+A building, monument, site, place, area or landscape identified as having cultural significance.

 Inherited assets which people identify and value as a reflection and expression of their evolving knowledge, beliefs and traditions, and of their understanding of the beliefs and traditions of others.